MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/convert-text-to-speech-cognitive-services.md

     - Select **Skip for now** for the Application Insights resource.
     - Select the `eastus` location.

 1. After a short time, Visual Studio Code notifies you that creation is complete.
-Close the notification with the **X** button:
+Close the notification with the **X** button.

 ## Deploy local Express.js app to remote App service in Visual Studio Code

 1. With the web app in place, deploy your code from the local computer.
 Select the Azure icon to open the **Azure App Service** explorer, expand your subscription node, right-click the name of the web app you just created, and select **Deploy to Web App**.

-1. At the prompts, select the root folder of the Express.js app, select your **subscription** account again and then select the name of the web app created earlier.
+1. At the prompts, select the root folder of the Express.js app, select your **subscription** account again and then select the name of the web app, `my-text-to-speech-app`, created earlier.

-1. When deploying to Linux, select **Yes** when prompted to update your configuration to run `npm install` on the target server.
+1. When deploying to Linux, select **Yes** if prompted to update your configuration to run `npm install` on the target server.

     ![Prompt to update configuration on the target Linux server](../media/deploy-azure/server-build.png)